Request Information

 Young woman with long dark hair smiles while working on a laptop on a modern black couch.

-This degree is ideal for those who want to customize their education to align with unique interests and goals, blending multiple fields such as business, social sciences, technology, and the arts.
+An interdisciplinary studies degree is ideal for those who want to customize their education to align with unique interests and goals, blending multiple fields such as business, social sciences, technology, and the arts.
 Graduates often pursue careers in education, project management, marketing, public relations, human resources, and nonprofit leadership, or use the degree as a foundation for advanced studies.

 Take a look at a few careers you can pursue with this degree:*